-At about the same time in 2008, Chancellor Rufus Glasper announced a reorganization of his Executive Council, appointed Dr. Steve Helfgot as the Foundation’s first President and Chief Executive Officer, and changed Dr. Helfgot’s District title to Vice Chancellor for Resource Development and Community Affairs.
-Dr. Helfgot came to the District in 2002 as Vice Chancellor for Student and Community Affairs.
-He had previously served for 16 years at Cerritos College in Southern California where he held positions both as Vice President for Student Services and Vice President for Public Affairs.
+At about the same time in 2008, Chancellor Rufus Glasper announced a reorganization of his Executive Council, appointed Dr. Steve Helfgot as the Foundation’s first President and Chief Executive Officer, and changed his District title to Vice Chancellor for Resource Development and Community Affairs.
+Dr. Helfgot came to the District in 2002 as Vice Chancellor for Student and Community Affairs, having previously served for 16 years at Cerritos College in Southern California as Vice President for Student Services and Vice President for Public Affairs.
 Under Dr. Helfgot’s leadership, the Foundation and Resource Development Department entered reorganization and restructuring.
-As of June 30, 2014, the Foundation had a fund balance of just over $35 million.
+As of June 30, 2014, the Foundation’s fund balance was over $35 million.
 Dr. Helfgot retired in the spring 2015.

-One year later, the new President and CEO joined the Foundation’s team: Christina Schultz.
+One year later, the new President and CEO, Christina Schultz joined the Foundation’s team.
 Her selection followed a national search, interviews with several stakeholder groups, and consultation with the Foundation Board.
-Prior to her selection, Ms. Schultz served for nine years as the leader of institutional advancement and development at Dixie State University, St. George, UT.
-In that role, she was responsible for leading fundraising, alumni relations, public relations, community outreach, marketing and cultural arts initiatives.
-She was that university’s first female and longest serving vice president.
-Ms. Schultz, who joined the Foundation April 2016, has extensive experience in higher education leadership positions.
-During her time at Dixie State, she achieved the launch of a $100 million infrastructure fundraising campaign, development of two self-sustaining 501(c)(3) programs, secured a $1 million federal grant for the University’s southwest Regional Computer Crime Institute, and secured additional funding for numerous other programs and departments.
+Previously, Ms. Schultz served for nine years as the leader of institutional advancement and development at Dixie State University, St. George, UT.
+There, she led fundraising, alumni relations, public relations, community outreach, marketing and cultural arts initiatives and was that university’s first female and longest-serving vice president.
+Ms. Schultz joined the Maricopa Community Colleges Foundation in April 2016 and has already overseen the successful completion of the Campaign for Student Success, which surpassed its $50 million goal.